-Many people cite safety fears as the reason they wouldn't commute by bike.
-But millions of people do it safely each day, and as long as you remember some important strategies for how to ride safely in traffic, you should arrive at your workplace with a smile on your face every day.
+Many people cite safety fears as the reason they wouldn't commute by bike, but millions of people do it safely every day.
+As long as you remember some basic strategies for how to ride safely in traffic, you should always arrive at your workplace with a smile on your face.

 We asked cycling skills and safety consultant John Franklin to run through the basics of riding in traffic safely, from anticipating problems before they happen to assuming the safest position on the road and choosing the right kit.

 - What's the best bike for cycle commuting?